lens-protocol/momoka/README.md

   console.log('streamed publication', result);

   if(result.success) {
-    // success
-    console.log('reason', result.dataAvailabilityResult)
+    // success - insert into your db here if you wish console.log('success', result.dataAvailabilityResult)
   } else {
-    // failure
+    // failure reason
-    console.log('reason', result.failureReason)
+    console.log('reason', result.failureReason);
-  }

-  // insert into your DB or do something with it!
+    // this will expose the submisson if it could be read console.log('submisson', result.dataAvailabilityResult) }
 };

 const ethereumNode: EthereumNode = {